Common, but lesser known symptoms of Perimenopause

 If you are just waiting for the hot flushes and no periods, you may be missing out on recognising important symptoms that could provide you with a great opportunity to help you form a healthier plan of support through this stage of your life.

-There will be different symptoms related to different stages through Perimenopause as your hormone levels change.
+There will be different symptoms related to different stages through the Perimenopause as your hormone levels change.

-Early symptoms of Perimenopause will have a different presentation to late Perimenopause, due to the dominance of oestrogen as the progesterone levels begin to drop.
-Early symptoms of Perimenopause include:
+Early Perimenopause symptoms will have a different presentation to late Perimenopause due to the dominance of oestrogen as the progesterone levels begin to drop.
+Early Perimenopause symptoms include:

 - more frequent periods = shorter cycles

 - rage / flying off the handle at simple things

 Whilst later Perimenopause symptoms, as oestrogen levels drop, may include:

 - joint pain